-49 FINRA Rule 3110.18(d), on effective supervisory system, refers to the standards for office or location reviews under FINRA Rule 3110.12, on reasonable standards of review, and states that remote office inspections are subject to the same standards as other inspections.
+&lt;sup>49FINRA Rule 3110.18(d), on effective supervisory system, refers to the standards for office or location reviews under FINRA Rule 3110.12, on reasonable standards of review, and states that remote office inspections are subject to the same standards as other inspections.
 Supplementary Material .05(e) of MSRB Rule G-27 explicitly incorporates within the text that the same standards for review apply for on-site and remote inspections.

-inspection, the FINRA-member dealer may need to impose additional supervisory procedures or provide more frequent monitoring for that office or location, which could include a subsequent on-site visit on an announced or unannounced basis.
-The MSRB believes that the supervisory system requirements in the proposed rule change, consistent with the FINRA Pilot Program, would assist in managing potential risks associated with dealers conducting remote office inspections.
+system requirements in the proposed rule change, consistent with the FINRA Pilot Program, would assist in managing potential risks associated with dealers conducting remote office inspections.